Mohit Banerji

 Mohit Banerji (Mohit Bandopadhay; 1912–1961) was a pioneer of the Communist Party of India in West Bengal, India and translated several communist movement songs of Europe into Bengali.
 These include "Soviet Land" and "The Internationale" (both translated with the original score).
 The Bengali translation of "The Internationale" is now the Communist Party anthem in West Bengal.

-Background
+Early life

 Mohit Banerji was born in Dhaka (now in Bangladesh) on 12 September 1912 and was the second son of Bankim Das Bandopadhay.
 Bandopadhay, a renowned professor of mathematics in Bengal, was at that time posted in Dhaka as the superintendent of Jagannath Hall and a professor at Dhaka University.
 Bandopadhay was later a teaching professor of mathematics at Presidency College, Calcutta and served as mentor to the internationally known Satyendra Nath Bose, M.L.
 Biswas and many other Indian scholars.

 Education and communist foundations

 Banerji's formative years were spent in West Bengal, having been educated at Midnapore Collegiate School, followed by tertiary undergraduate study at the University of Calcutta.
 He travelled to London, England, to complete a degree in commerce at the London School of Economics, which he completed successfully in July 1940.
 During this time, Banerji joined the Indian Students Group Movement.
 This group movement was formed in support of Socialist (Marxist) ideology, to protest against colonial rule of India and counteract fascism.
 The Indian Students Group included future stalwarts of India and West Bengal such as Jyoti Basu, Bhupesh Gupta, Snehansu Kanta Acharya (former attorney general of West Bengal), Feroze Gandhi, V. K. Krishna Menon and many other famous figures of Indian politics.